 The Canadian Forces Liaison Council has developed and implemented several programs to carry out its mandate to inform employers about the value of part-time military training and to obtain employers' support for the Primary Reserve Force.

-For more details on the programs, visit the Employer and Educator Support Programs or the list below.
+For more details on the programs, visit the Employer and Educator Support Programs.

 Paid leave of absence

-The Canada Labour Code does not provide for paid leave of absence relating to sick leave, maternity and parental leave, and compassionate care leave.
+The Canada Labour Code does not provide for paid leave of absence relating to sick leave, maternity and parental leave, compassionate care leave, leave related to critical illness of a child and leave related to death or disappearance of a child.
 However, the employee may be entitled to such paid leave through the employment insurance benefits under the Employment Insurance Act.
 For additional information, please consult the Service Canada website.